kbrock/queue_patterns/README.md

 This repo focuses on the orchestration of the work it punts on the queue, database, and spawner.

+Also, random numbers were not used because the goal was to make these as repeatable as possible.
+You can compare the sqme input across different solutions.

 This is from the context of our C&U processing.
 We are using `put_unless_exists` to make sure we don't ask for the same work to be done multiple times